mmautner/make-your-own-gmail/README.md

-# scriptermail-ui
+# Make Your Own Gmail.com

-An alternative user interface to your Gmail account that supports open/click/unsub tracking and SalesForce CRM integration.
+A skinnable interface to your Gmail account.

 ### Development

 ```
 $ bower install
 $ npm install
-$ divshot s
+$ grunt serve

 Server started on port 3474
 ```